NYUAppSec/appsec_hw1/README.md

 Note that if you have set up an SSH key, you will want to make sure you copy the SSH URL (which looks like `git@github.com:NYUAppSec/...`).

 The next step is to set up GitHub Actions to automatically build and test your code when you push a commit.
 You can find a [tutorial on GitHub Actions here](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions).
+You are welcome to use this C/C++ GitHub Actions CI template [here](https://github.com/actions/starter-workflows/blob/main/ci/c-cpp.yml).

 For now, you should set up GitHub Actions to just run